 Ford says older ABS systems used 8-bit processors that could provide only limited brake control functions.
 The newer ABS systems have 32-bit processors and are much faster, so they can handle a wider range of control functions.
 The newer systems pulse the ABS control valves in small ,quick movements rather than simply switch them on and off, which allows them to provide more precise ABS, traction control and stability control functions.
 This feature has allowed the ABS system to take over the job of providing rear brake proportioning on some vehicles, eliminating the need for a rear brake proportioning valve.

-Ford Focus reportedly has a rear drum squeal problem.
-Ford is working on a fix that includes a redesigned drum (changing the mass of the drum dampens the harmonic frequency).
+Older Ford Focus models have had a rear drum squeal problem.
+The fix includes a redesigned drum (changing the mass of the drum dampens the harmonic frequency).

 There's no bulletin from Ford, but on 1997 and older models that have Teves Mark 4 ABS (Taurus and others), some failures of the ABS modulator have been traced to sediment and plugged filters inside the unit.
 The modulator has a lot of dead end passages and sits low near the battery.

-GM's policy on rotors has not changed.
+GM's policy on resurfacing rotors is to do so on an as needed basis.
 "We are not in a replace only mode except for Malibus."
-Heavily corroded rotors cause about 30% of brake pedal pulsations.
+Heavily corroded rotors cause about 30 percent of brake pedal pulsations.
 The rest are due to distorted or wobbling rotors, which causes uneven wear and variations in rotor thickness.
 This can develop in 3,000 to 7,000 miles following a brake job.
 The cure, says GM, is to resurface the rotors on the car using an on-car lathe, or to measure rotor runout on the hub and correct as needed by installing a tapered shim behind the rotor and/or indexing the rotor to minimize runout.
 TSB 01-05-23-001 (Feb 2001) covers the Brake Align system for correcting rotor runout using a tapered shim behind the rotor.
 More than .003 in. of rotor runout will usually cause problems on most cars.